 Note that we are currently updating our list of methods and tools to profile on Tool Assessor.
 To share your views ways that show the value of the natural environment, please get in touch via email@example.com

-ARIES (ARtificial Intelligence for Ecosystem Services) is a networked collaborative software designed for rapid ecosystem service assessment and valuation.
-It gives equal emphasis to supply, demand and flow to quantify actual service provision and use by society (as opposed to quantifying potential service benefits).
-It aims to provide a suite of models that support science-based decision-making.
+ARIES (ARtificial Intelligence for Environment & Sustainability) is a collaborative and open-source platform for interoperable models and data, based on the Knowledge Laboratory (k.LAB) technology: an AI-powered and digital software for rapid ecosystem service assessment and valuation.
+It gives equal emphasis to ecosystem service supply, demand and flow in order to quantify actual service provision and use by society (as opposed to quantifying potential service benefits).

 Co$ting Nature is a web based policy-support tool for natural capital accounting and analysis of ecosystem services provided by natural environments.
 It identifies the beneficiaries of these ecosystem services and assesses the impacts of human interventions.

 Greenkeeper is an online tool, developed to support investors and managers of urban greenspace.
 It uses big data and research, to model the environmental, economic and social value of green infrastructure, enabling the user to identify the complete value of a single green space or compare it with other similarly sized/local spaces.